matter-labs/zksync/docs/circuit.md

 - Signature check in circuit is ignored

 Comments:
+- This operation is needed to force validators to exit a single account via a priority queue
 - Account leaf and the subtree is cleared
 - `account_subtree_hash` is stored in the smart contract and requires another SNARK transaction to withdraw individual balances (tbd)